Rushmere3D/PrintPalette/Slicer_Setup.md

 Changing a colour or other parameter in Orca resuting in needing to slicer again and will clear the LEDs and send the new colours.

+# Acknowledgments

+Big thanks to my friend Richard for his help with the first PrintPalette script, Although I knew what and how I wanted it to work I didn't know how to put this all together.
+Thanks